RESTful-Drupal/restful/README.md

 Developed by [Gizra](http://gizra.com)

-## Difference between "RestWs" and "Services entity"
+## Difference between other modules (e.g. RestWs and Services Entity)

 * Restful module requires explicitly declaring the exposed API.
 When enabling the module nothing will happen until the implementing developer will declare the